 Summer is just around the corner, and students are probably getting restless and antsier as the days go on.
 The hours seem to drag as they do their work.
 But what about the people who teach them the lessons and give them work?
 The teachers.

-While many teachers use the summer months to relax and travel, many like to work and started looking for a few summer jobs as soon as the school ends.
+While many teachers use the summer months to relax and travel, many like to work and started looking for a few summer jobs as soon as school ends.
 It’s something to do and who doesn’t like a little extra cash?

 Many parents hire a tutor for their children to work with during the summer.
 It’s not always about the kids struggling during the past school year, but making sure they do not regress during the summer.

 Tutors are typically paid on an hourly basis and have a set schedule (once or twice a week).
 You can meet kids at your local library or go over to their house, depending on what the parents are looking for and comfortable with.

-Tutoring is a great summer job for teachers because some of them can get paid well on an hourly basis.
+Tutoring is a great summer side hustle for teachers because some of them can get paid well on an hourly basis.
 Rates vary depending on families/neighborhoods.
 Perhaps students at your school are looking for a tutor – make sure you get the word out that you are looking for a tutoring gig.
 If you’d like to work from the comfort of your own home, online tutoring is also an option.
 Check out tutoring sites like Preply.com

 Many teachers nanny over the summer.
 While occasionally babysitting kids weekly or monthly during the school year is great, many prefer to get full-time nannying jobs in the summer.
 There are tons of families looking for nannies.
 After all, school is out and the kids are at home – but the parents still need to go to work.